View Our Natural Stone

-So many potential buyers are turned off from purchasing a natural stone floor because they think that they are difficult to look after, they are under the impression that stone floors are easily ruined and that a lot of heavy cleaning and maintenance is required to keep them looking the part.
+So many potential buyers are turned off from purchasing a natural stone floor because, not understanding natural stone cleaning, they think that they are difficult to look after.
+They are under the impression that stone floors are easily ruined and that a lot of heavy cleaning and maintenance is required to keep them looking the part.
 This is simply not the case with stone surfaces!

 Sure, some of that is true and you do need to care for your stone floors more than you would others, but it’s nowhere near as much work as you might think, especially with the help of KleanSTONE’s Floor Cleaning Machines.
 When cared for and looked after properly, natural stone tiles and other stone surfaces are a thing of beauty and should be relatively easy to clean and maintain.

 The best long-term solution to protecting and cleaning your natural stone floor is to seal it.

 We recommend sealing your stone floor twice during installation, once before grouting and once after grouting.
 What this serves to do is ensure that your entire floor is protected, including your grout lines and ensures that they don’t get grubby.

 Sealing your natural stone floor protects is from permanent staining.
 It acts a chemical and physical barrier to prevent liquid being absorbed into the surface of the stone meaning spills can be easily wiped with a soft cloth and mopped up without leaving any marks on the clean stone.
 Protect your natural stone by sealing it correctly right from the start.

 Our range of sealers for natural and engineered stone are Italian made and have been extensively tested to ensure they are always up to the task and expertly protect your floors.
 Remember to seal your floor every 2-3 years to ensure it’s extensively protected!

 When it comes to how to clean stone floors, nothing beats a KleanSTONE machine for performance and ability on how to clean uneven stone floors.